kidscancode/godot_recipes/src/content/ai/context_map.md

 * [James Keats: AI Context Behaviors](https://jameskeats.com/portfolio/contextbhvr.html)

 For this demo, we'll use a generic "Agent" object.
 In your game, this might be a car driving around a track, a monster patrolling a dungeon, or some other kind of game entity.
-Our agent will use a `KinematicBody2D`, but remember, you can use this technique with any kind of object - the algorithm is about the entity choosing a direction to move, how it moves is entirely separate.
+Our agent will use a {{< gd-icon KinematicBody2D >}}`KinematicBody2D`, but remember, you can use this technique with any kind of object - the algorithm is about the entity choosing a direction to move, how it moves is entirely separate.

 ### The Algorithm